 When the baby comes out the family gets flowers, balloons and more presents.
 Tuna casseroles and Bundt cakes out the wazoo give sleep deprived parents a break from figuring out where the heck dinner is coming from.

 Adoption a child isn’t the same as having a child.
 Right?

 Adoption is different.
 Right?

-Right after (and I mean right after) our first son came home from China, a woman in my community asked me to help organize meals for a new mom (This went over like a fart in church).
+Right after (and I mean right after) our first son came home from China, a my husband’s boss’ wife asked me to help organize meals for a new mom (This went over like a fart in church by the way.
 There had been exactly zero meals brought to our door when we arrived home the week before (yes, the week before) with a freaked out two-year old.

 Because adoption is different.

 Intentional or not, these slights stung tremendously.
 It’s not about presents or cake (although I really love cake.)
-It’s about recognition of a milestone and celebrating families.
+An adoption shower is about recognition of a milestone and celebrating families.
 I still feel twinges of envy and hurt when I get a baby shower invite.
 If my friends would have known a shower was important to me, things might have played out differently.
 I’ve struggled to make my peace and move on.

 Don’t point out how lucky she is to keep her figure (besides, the tales I could tell about pre-adoption stress eating are epic).
 You might not know what road someone traveled to get to adoption.
 Maybe you’re saying “poo, you’re doing it the easy way” to someone who thinks doing the deed and incubating for nine months is an easier option.

-Don’t assume a family who is adopting doesn’t want a celebration, even if the child isn’t a newborn.
+Don’t assume a family who is adopting doesn’t want an adoption shower or celebration, even if the child isn’t a newborn.
 A child joining a family that will love them FOREVER is cause for some cake.
 Maybe even a balloon or two.